devspace-sh/devspace/docs/docs/configuration/config.yaml.md

   privateRegistryImage:
     name: user/test
     registry: privateRegistry
-# The registries the images should be pushed to
+# Optional: the registries the images should be pushed to
 registries:
   # Internal registry that will be automatically deployed to the target
   # cluster if desired